UseBatimus/ssh-action-rsync/readme.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.

-## Contact

-For any questions or issues, please reach out to [your-email@example.com].

-### Key Sections:

-1. **Features**: Lists the core features of your project.
-2. **Getting Started**: Provides instructions on how to install and run the project.
-3. **Usage**: Describes how to interact with the tool, including the prompt for the key name, key generation, and adding the private key to GitHub Secrets.
-4. **License**: Mentions the license under which your project is available.
-5. **Contributing**: Information for people who want to contribute.